 Beyond these examples

-These snippets focus on specific endpoint-level features: Gateway endpoints for S3 and DynamoDB, Interface endpoints with security groups and private DNS, and custom IP addressing and third-party PrivateLink services.
+These snippets focus on specific VPC endpoint features: Gateway and Interface endpoint types, private DNS and custom IP addressing, and third-party PrivateLink integration.
 They’re intentionally minimal rather than full networking solutions.

-The examples may reference pre-existing infrastructure such as VPC, subnets, and security groups, Route 53 private hosted zones for custom DNS, and PrivateLink service configurations for third-party services.
-They focus on configuring the endpoint rather than provisioning everything around it.
+The examples reference pre-existing infrastructure such as VPCs, subnets, security groups, route tables, and Route 53 private hosted zones or third-party PrivateLink service configurations.
+They focus on configuring the endpoint rather than provisioning the surrounding network.

 To keep things focused, common endpoint patterns are omitted, including: